Impulse & Momentum

 practice

-Now, the bears I live with average, the males, eight to twelve hundred pounds.
-They're the largest bears in the world ….
+Now, the bears I live with average, the males, eight to twelve hundred pounds [360 to 540 kg].
+They're the largest bears in the world….
 They've been clocked at 41 [mph] and they've run a hundred meter dash in 5.85 seconds, which a human on steroids doesn't even approach.

-2. Pick whichever speed you wish and compute the momentum of a Grizzly bear (in SI units) using the average mass quoted by Mr. Treadwell.
+2. Compute the momentum of a grizzly bear using the speed you calculated in part a. and the average mass stated by Mr. Treadwell.

 3. Read this passage about one of the difficulties of interstellar travel.